Follow the conference on Twitter #DPP2024

-This conference will provide delegates with an update on implementing the new RPS Competency Framework for Designated Prescribing Practitioners.
-Through National updates, expert sessions and practical case studies this conference will support you to develop or expand your role as a Designated Prescribing Practitioner, and support the development of effective non medical prescribing across your service.
+Through national updates, expert sessions and practical case studies the conference will support you to develop or expand your role as a Designated Prescribing Practitioner, and support the development of effective non medical prescribing across your service.
+The conference will also discuss how becoming a DPP can enhance your role, and the benefits of non medical assessors in expanding non medical prescribing in organisations.

 Royal Pharmaceutical Society